kevinrefermat/Sticky/README.md

-Sticky simplifies the development of a testable Core Data app.
+Sticky simplifies the development of a testable Core Data app and adds several convenience functions for working with `NSManagedObjectContext` and `NSManagedObject`.

-TODO: table of contests

 # Installation